raspberrypilearning/serene-scene/en/step_4.md

 --- task ---

-Click on the icon in the bottom left-hand corner of the screen to add a sound.
+Click on the **Choose a Sound** icon in the bottom left-hand corner of the screen to add a sound.

 ![image showing add sound icon](images/add-sound.png)